Omaha hi low poker: learn the rules of omaha hi lo

 Last updated: 2014-06-04

-7 Card Stud Hi/Lo is very similar to 7 Card Stud, except the pot is split between a high hand (the same as in 7 Card Stud) and a low hand (which is based on five cards that start at eight or below - see our Hand ranking page for more information).
+Omaha Hi/Lo is very similar to regular Omaha, but the pot is split between a high hand (the same as in ordinary Omaha) and a low hand (which is based on five cards, which start at eight or below - (see our Hand ranking page for more information).

-If two or more players tie by holding equally-strong winning five-card hands, the pot will be split between the tying players.
+If two or more players are in a tie from holding an equally-strong winning five-card hand, the pot will be split between the tying players.
 If there is an odd chip, it will be given to the winner of the high hand.
 At partypoker10009.com the value of the odd chip is 1 cent.

-If there is more than one player left in the game, there is a showdown.
-During the showdown, the players reveal their cards and the highest hand wins half the pot, and the lowest low hand wins the other half.
-The same player can have both the best high and low hands, or, if none of the players has a low hand, then the highest hand wins the entire pot.
+If there is more than one player left in the game, the next stage is the showdown.
+At this point, the players turn-up their cards and the player with the highest hand wins half the pot and the lowest low hand wins the other half.
+The same player can have both the best high and low hands.
+However, if none of the players has a low hand, then the highest hand wins the entire pot.